 And the class is pretty calming for the mothers as well.

-"It's a great time for me to get away too cause I get to meet other moms and other babies and she gets to meet other babies as well."
-Said Vasilyeva.
+"It's a great time for me to get away too cause I get to meet other moms and other babies and she gets to meet other babies as well," says Vasilyeva.
 "It's kind of relaxing calm time for me to get away from the house."

 "We have different stroke techniques that comprise elements from Indian massage, Swedish massage.
-Also yoga and reflexology." said Greenwood.
+Also yoga and reflexology," says Greenwood.

-Though medical research on the benefits of infant massage is limited, Greenwood says she results are undeniable.
+Though medical research on the benefits of infant massage is limited, Greenwood says the results are undeniable.